What is an Inverter Generator?

 To understand how they work, you first need to understand the inverter.
 Where traditional generators use a heavy alternator, inverter generators use a lightweight digital electronic alternator – the inverter.

 The inverter generator produces pure sine wave power.
-It simply means that you get power as clean as what get from the mains power outlets at home.
+It simply means that you get power as clean as what get from the main power outlets at home.
 The generator produces DC power, then the inverter inverts and converts DC power to a steady flow of clean AC power.

 The first and biggest selling point of an inverter is its ability to produce clean power - free from spikes that might damage sensitive devices.
 This makes the inverter generator a safe power source for sensitive equipment such as home appliances, smartphones, and more.